AshDesignsllc/git-test/README.md

 # git-test
-A repo for testing cloning, adding, committing, and pushing to GitHub from VS Cod
+A repo for testing cloning, adding, committing, and pushing to GitHub from VS Code

 ## Contributors
 Ashley